 The Expected Duration Present subfield is set to 1 if the Expected Duration field is present and 0 otherwise.

+The MU EDCA Present subfield is set to 1 if the MU EDCA Mapping field is present and 0 otherwise.

 The Link Mapping Presence Indicator subfield indicates whether the Link Mapping Of TID n field is present

 in the TID-To-Link Mapping element (i.e., it identifies the TID(s) for which the mapping is provided in the